This information is for private landlords of properties in Northern Ireland.

 If your tenant has caused serious damage, this could be a breach of tenancy terms and may lead to eviction.

 Contact the police if you think your tenant has caused criminal damage.
-If you do not report this, it could affect an insurance claim.
+You might need to do this for an insurance claim.

 Using your tenant's deposit

 Inspect your property for damage, disrepair or missing items at the end of the tenancy.
 You should also update your inventory.
-Take photos of any damage and keep receipts for repairs you carry out that may be the tenant’s responsibility.
+You can also:

 You can deduct the cost of repairs from the tenancy deposit but you’ll need to inform your tenant.

-If you and your tenant cannot reach an agreement, you’ll need to raise a dispute through the deposit protection scheme.
-You’ll need to give a reason and submit evidence to support the deductions you propose.
+You will have to give a give a reason for this.
+You will also need to submit evidence to support the deductions you propose.
 Providing photos and receipts can help you to make your case.

 If your tenant paid the deposit before 1 April 2013 and it’s not protected, you’ll need to write to your tenant and: